SCIFIHISTORY.NET

 "With the weight of humanity’s survival on Tom and Lexi's shoulders, they must defeat Tom’s mortal enemy and find a way to destroy the omnipotent Espheni Power Core.
 Meanwhile, a new, terrifying Espheni Bomb is dropped onto Chinatown, immobilizing the 2nd Mass and preparing them for Human Skitterizaton."

-On this day in 2014, The Strain aired "Creatures Of The Night."
+On this day in 2014 (in the U.S.), The Strain aired "Creatures Of The Night."
 Officially, this served as the eighth episode in the program's first season, and here's the plot summary as provided by IMDB.com:

 "After discovering the potency of ultraviolet light against the strigoi, Setrakian gains a new and unlikely disciple.
 A quick trip to a Brooklyn convenience store turns into a deadly all-night siege."

-On this day in 2017, Zoo aired "Once Upon A Time In The Nest."
-This served as the tenth episode of the program's third season, and here's the plot summary as provided by IMDB.com:
+On this day in 2017 (in the U.S.), Zoo aired "Once Upon A Time In The Nest."
+Officially, this served as the tenth episode of the program's third season, and here's the plot summary as provided by IMDB.com:

 "Logan tries to destroy the hybrid nests before they activate.
 Clem's pregnancy undergoes a surprising development.
 The team tries to perfect the cure using Abigail and the hybrids."